Scripter17/JREP/README.md

                         current get regex) continue processing the match, otherwise move on to the next one --match-anti-regex MATCH_ANTI_REGEX [MATCH_ANTI_REGEX ...]
-                        --match-regex but excludes matches that match any of the supplies regexes
+                        Like --match-regex but excludes matches that match any of the supplied regexes --match-ignore-regex MATCH_IGNORE_REGEX [MATCH_IGNORE_REGEX ...]
+                        Like --match-anti-regex but doesn't contribute to
+                        --count *-failed-matches
   --sort SORT, -S SORT  Sort files by ctime, mtime, atime, name, or size.
                         Prefix key with "r" to reverse.
-A windows-esque "blockwise" sort is also available (todo: document) --no-headers, -H      Don't print match: or file: before lines --print-directories, -d
+A windows-esque "blockwise" sort is also available (todo: document) --sort-regex SORT_REGEX [SORT_REGEX ...]
+                        Regexes to apply to file names keys (like --replace) for purposes of sorting (EXPERIMENTAL) --no-headers, -H      Don't print match: or file: before lines --print-directories, -d
                         Print names of explored directories